Elzawawy/DeftEval/README.md

 For specifics about evaluation and submission through the CodeLab you can check [this](https://competitions.codalab.org/competitions/20900#learn_the_details-evaluation).

+## Contributions
+We present in this repository our efforts to solve the famous definition extraction NLP problem as our official partcipation in DeftEval 2020 compeition on codalab.
+We built multiple approaches ranging from basline approaches to much complex ones.
+Our Approaches are as follows:
+- Basline approach using BOW or TF-IDF with classical ML classifiers (NB - LR)
+- Using Doc2vec with external training corpus.
+- Using word2vec summation.
+- Using Spacy's Text Classfier Pipeline.
 ## Resources
 1. [*Weakly Supervised Definition Extraction (Luis Espinosa-Anke, Francesco Ronzano and Horacio Saggion), Proceedings of Recent Advances in Natural Language Processing, pages 176–185,Hissar, Bulgaria, Sep 7–9 2015.*](https://www.aclweb.org/anthology/R15-1025.pdf)